Na navigaci | Klávesové zkratky

 'ob_gzhandler',

-PHP_OUTPUT_HANDLER_FLUSHABLE // but not removable and cleanable
+PHP_OUTPUT_HANDLER_FLUSHABLE // but not removable or cleanable

 );